Skip to content

 What facilities to they have at Thermea Whitby?

-- Five Finnish-style saunas, each with its own style, scent, and temperature.
-Three of these are brand new.
+• Six Finnish-style each with its own style, scent, and temperature.
 These are all located in a no-talking “sauna village.”
-An additional sauna was closed for repair.

 Check-in and First Impressions

-There are a lot of lockers—we were told there are more than 700.
-We used the women’s changerooms but there are also gender-neutral spaces.
-Even later in the day when it got busy I didn’t need to dance awkwardly around other guests, naked and dripping wet, to get to my things.
+There are a lot of lockers—more than 700.
+When making a reservation, you select the gendered (or gender-neutral) locker area you prefer.
+On my first visit, we were “inside” beside the women’s washrooms.
+On my second visit, we were in the large open area that people just walk by—the idea is to take your stuff to change in a nearby gender-neutral stall.
+I definitely preferred the first area.
+Even when it got busy, I appreciated that there was a lot of space and I didn’t need to dance awkwardly around other guests, naked and dripping wet, to get to my things.
 (This is one of my least fave parts of going to most spas.)

 Inside your locker is your robe and towel.
+You should bring your own sandals, they are not provided.
+There’s a reception area here to take care of any questions or requests – like getting an XL robe.
 One thing I really appreciated about Thermea Whitby is that you can exchange your damp robe or towels for fresh ones as often as you need.
-We also took advantage of their X-large sized robes for extra comfort.
-There’s a reception area here to take care of any questions or requests.

 OK, now on to the adventure!